postsharp/Metalama.Documentation/content/conceptual/Metalama.Framework.md

 }
 ```

 This aspect adds the `Override` *advice* to each method in a marked type.
-Here, "advice" is some kind of modification applied to a single element in your code.
+Here, "advice" refers to a modification applied to a single element in your code.

-As you can see, the `Initialize` method can also be used for other purposes, like initializing values shared by the advice methods of the aspect.
+As illustrated, the `Initialize` method can also serve other purposes, such as initializing values shared by the advice methods of the aspect.

-## Template context
+## Template Context

-Inside a template method, extra operations are available through members of the `TemplateContext` class.
-These members are intended to be used directly, which requires adding `using static Metalama.Framework.Aspects.TemplateContext;` to the top of your files.
-To make these members look like special operations, they use the camelCase naming convention, violating .NET naming conventions, which require PascalCase.
+Inside a template method, additional operations are available through the `TemplateContext` class members.
+These members are intended for direct use, which requires adding `using static Metalama.Framework.Aspects.TemplateContext;` at the beginning of your files.
+To make these members appear as special operations, they use the camelCase naming convention, in violation of .NET naming conventions, which require PascalCase.

-These members are:
+These members include:

-- `dynamic Proceed()`: Gives control to the original code of the method that the template is being applied to.
-When multiple advice methods per method are supported, this will instead give control to the next template in line, if there are any left.
+- `dynamic Proceed()`: Transfers control to the original code of the method to which the template is being applied.
+When multiple advice methods per method are supported, this will instead transfer control to the next template in line, if any remain.
-- `ITemplateContext Target { get; }`: Gives access to information about the code element that the template is being applied to.
+- `ITemplateContext Target { get; }`: Provides access to information about the code element to which the template is being applied.
 - `T CompileTime<T>( T expression )`: Informs the templating engine that this expression should be considered to be compile-time, even when it would not be normally.
-Other than that, the input value is returned unchanged.
+Besides this, the input value is returned unchanged.

-## Packaging an aspect
+## Packaging an Aspect

-There is nothing special about creating a NuGet package for a project that contains Metalama.Framework aspects; it works the same as creating a NuGet package for a regular .NET library.
+Creating a NuGet package for a project that contains Metalama.Framework aspects is straightforward; it works the same way as creating a NuGet package for a regular .NET library.